pkivolowitz/asm_book/section_1/regs/ldr2.md

 Notice that all of the addresses match the disassemblies given above.
 For example `main()` starts at `7a0`.

-Now watch what happens the the program is actually launched:
+Now watch what happens the the program is actually launched (see Figure 2):

 ![After breakpoint and launch](./2_after_b_and_run.png)